vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 also skipped the once-every-three-days strength exercises that I would normally do after jogging on this day (the plan being to do them the next day instead).

+## 2025-07-11: skipped all exercise

+On Friday 2025-07-11, I skipped all exercise due to a mix of time constraints and the need to conserve energy levels as I focused my attention on a time-sensitive investigation at work.